 I’ve lived my entire life watching the ideal of motherhood like a sensual fantasy.
 It started with Teen Mom, and fear and burden grew on me like mold.
 Magazines and pre-written expectations remind me of the home inside my body like a ticking time bomb.
 Nightmares about being pregnant become dreams, and dreams become feared reality.
 The reality, my urgent temptress.
 My imagination, a painted picture of what could be and what doesn’t have to be.

 The wanting part is, for me, a little less complicated than the not wanting part.
-Because I do want to preface by saying: Our plan (if my body allows it) is to have children.
+Because I do want to preface this by saying: Our plan (if my body allows it) is to have children.
 But I want to talk about the pure version of myself that feels a tug the other way.
 That complex feeling that bops around like a deflating balloon and sings, But what and who will you lose?

 I made a “having children pros and cons list” in my Passion Planner.
 It wasn’t my best moment, but I thought writing a list would give me clarity.
 Quickly, the items started to sound ridiculous.
 I wrote “giving birth” as a pro and con.
 If anything, the list made my desire for children foggier.
 Planted on both sides of the decision are deeply rooted beauty and pain.
 And to me, the contrast is terrifying.